Meet the Management Team

-As Program manager, it is my responsibility to provide information and guidance to PPI members, as well as non-member program attendees, speakers and guests, to ensure a smooth and meaningful experience of our programs.
-I manage registration, coordinate travel and event logistics.
-Additionally, I provide administrative and communications support for the management team as needed.
-I am a local San Franciscan, committed to serving and improving my local community.
-Prior to PPI, I was actively involved in the volunteer and youth development programs of the American Red Cross and the Archdiocese of San Francisco.
-I am a proud graduate of San Francisco State University, where I earned my bachelor’s degree with a minor in Asian American Studies, and an M.B.A.
+Evie Fong is PPI’s program manager, responsible for providing information and guidance to all PPI attendees, including members, speakers, and guests, to ensure a smooth and meaningful experience of our programs.
+She manages the registration process and coordinates the travel and event logistics.
+Additionally, Evie provides administrative and communications support for the management team, as needed.
+Born and raised in San Francisco, Evie is committed to improving her local community and currently serves on Star of the Sea Church’s finance council.
+Prior to PPI, she was actively involved in the volunteer and youth development programs of the American Red Cross and the Archdiocese of San Francisco.
+Evie is a proud graduate of San Francisco State University, where she earned a bachelor’s degree with a minor in Asian American Studies and an M.B.A.

 Technology & Design Director